-The Bose Smart Soundbar 900 is a standalone 5.0.2 setup with a premium design.
-Unlike its predecessor, the Bose Smart Soundbar 700, it supports Dolby Atmos content, often found on different streaming platforms.
-It uses the manufacturer's PhaseGuide technology to beam sound throughout your room to create a wide, immersive soundstage, and you can even upgrade it with a separate subwoofer and satellites as the Bose Smart Soundbar 900 with Speakers + Bass Module for a more immersive experience.
-Like most premium bars, there's also a room correction feature on hand to optimize audio based on your room's unique acoustics, which Bose calls ADAPTiQ.
+The Bose Smart Soundbar 900 is an upgraded version of the Bose Smart Soundbar 700.
+Unlike its predecessor, it supports Dolby Atmos content, which is commonly found on both streaming platforms and Blu-rays.
+This premium soundbar comes with the manufacturer's PhaseGuide technology, which beams sound throughout your room for a more immersive listening experience.
+You can even upgrade it with a separate subwoofer and satellites as the Bose Smart Soundbar 900 with Speakers + Bass Module.

-The Bose Smart Soundbar 900 is good for dialogue-centric content like TV shows and podcasts.
-Thanks to its discrete center channel, it accurately localizes dialogue to a pinpoint location in the sound image.
-Its balanced mid-range reproduces voice clearly and with detail, too.
+The Bose Soundbar 900 is good for dialogue-centric TV shows and podcasts.
+It reproduces voices with clarity and accuracy, and its discrete center channel improves vocal reproduction in the mix.
 There's even a dialogue enhancement mode to make voices more crisp.
 Unfortunately, it lacks an auto-volume mode, so you can't balance the volume level across different programs like with other premium bars.

-The Bose Smart Soundbar 900 is good for music.
-Its room correction feature, which Bose calls ADAPTiQ, automatically optimizes audio reproduction based on the room you're in.
-It has a neutral, balanced sound profile that's suitable for many different music genres.
+The Bose Smart Soundbar 900 is very good for music.
+Its room correction feature, which Bose calls ADAPTiQ, automatically optimizes audio reproduction based on the acoustics of the room you're in.
+It has a balanced sound that's suitable for many different music genres.
 You can customize its sound using its bass and treble adjustments, but it lacks a full EQ to customize across the range.
-You also don't get a very extended low-bass on its own, though you can add a subwoofer separately if you wish.
+You also don't get a very extended low bass on its own, though you can add a subwoofer separately.

-The Bose Soundbar 900 is a 5.0.2 setup with built-in voice assistant support.
+The Bose Soundbar 900 is a 5.1.2 setup with built-in voice assistant support.
 Unlike the Bose Smart Soundbar 700, it supports Dolby Atmos content.
-While it struggles to reproduce a thumpy low-bass, you can upgrade it to the Bose Smart Soundbar 900 with Speakers + Bass Module.
+While it struggles to reproduce a thumpy low-bass, you can always upgrade it to the Bose Smart Soundbar 900 with Speakers + Bass Module for better bass reproduction and improved surround sound.

 See also our recommendations for the best soundbars, the best Dolby Atmos soundbars, and the best soundbars with subwoofer.